Windsor Plantation

 Windsor Plantation (also known as Little Edisto Plantation and Ashwood Plantation) is a historic house on Russell Creek on Edisto Island, South Carolina.

-The Windsor Plantation house was constructed about 1857 as a wedding gift to a son of Edward Whaley.
+The Windsor Plantation house was constructed in about 1857 as a wedding gift to the son of Edward Whaley.
 The large clapboard house is a good example of a Georgian-inspired sea island cotton plantation.
 The house was listed on the National Register of Historic Places on July 23, 1974.